( 11th February 2012 – 14 miles)

 I still hoped that the sun might burn off the cloud to treat me to clear skies and warmth.
 But nope.

-The path crossed several bridges near the village of Appletreewick – like this one designed by a skinny person; a skinny person not carrying a fat rucksack.
+The path crossed several bridges near the village of Appletreewick – like this one designed for a skinny person; a skinny person not carrying a fat rucksack.
 It was here I met a couple who were terrifically excited that I was walking the DW in winter.
 They went out of their way to shake my hand and slap me on the arm.
 I felt a little bad that their enthusiasm seemingly outshone my own.

 All too quickly I looked down on Burnsall, my halt for the night.
 The village was originally a Viking settlement and its name possibly derives from Bjorn’s Hall.
 Or it might come from ‘the hall by the burn’ (stream).
 But I’m plumping for Bjorn the Viking Chief’s Hall.
 If ever there was Viking country in England here it was.
 (I was a little disappointed that I couldn’t see a vaulted, wooden mead hall, full of warriors with a vast open fire at its heart).
 As I climbed up and over Burnsall’s five arched bridge, I noticed that ‘The Red Lion Inn’ was open and softly calling to me.
 Softly but insistently.
 As there was no mead hall, I settled on the pub instead.